SubratShrestha/Notes/UNSW/20T2/1521Comp/assembler.md

 ## Setting Register.

 `li` stands for "lead immediate" and its used to store a value into a register.
-It is a pseudo instruction meaning that when we type in li, its not actually an instruction but the assembler does 1 or 2 instructions after we do li.
+Here the "immediate" just means a constant.

-Here "immediate" means some constant.
+`li` is a pseudo instruction meaning that when we type in li, its not actually an instruction but the assembler does 1 or 2 instructions after we do li.

 For example, li `$7, 15` might be translated to `addi $7, $0, 15`.
 If the numbers are large, the assembler will need to do 2 instructions.
+Usually any constant that can be expressed in 16 bits can be done in 1, and anything greater needs 2 instructions.

 ```assembly
 li $8, 42 or